-The report notes that our proposal does not include any details on how the proposed housing units will be made affordable.
+The report states that our proposal does not include any details on how the proposed housing units will be made affordable.
 We are pleased to address this further.

 Housing is made affordable in a number of ways.
-The first is through an adequate supply of housing units so that a supply/demand imbalance does not drive up prices.
-Our submission references this very important point and references a local report citing this issue.
+One primary way is through an adequate supply of housing units so that a demand imbalance does not drive up prices.
+Our submission addresses this very important point and references a local report citing the lack of supply in the local affordability issue.
 To be fair, this is an issue found in many communities on Vancouver Island.
 Housing un-affordability is increasing.
 It is critical that local governments ensure that there is adequate supply to not only meet the growth needs but sufficient available supply to also keep prices down.
 This proposal assists this effort.

 With respect to the affordability of the units themselves, as the staff report indicates, the proposal includes up to 330 secondary suites, 54 town house units and 56 multifamily units.
+These combined represent 58% of the housing units.
 In the Comox Valley the 2015 average economic household income was \$89,004.00.
 The average lone parent household income was \$48,837.00.
 These income levels are most likely to be higher in 2020.

 Using the CMHC definition of housing affordability (30% of gross income), these average incomes equate to \$2,225 per month for the average household and \$1,220 per month for the average lone parent household.
-A review of the local rental rates for apartments and suites shows these to be in the range of \$900 to \$1400 per month) in the Comox Valley.
-All of the secondary suites in this development will be affordable units for the average household as well as for most, in not all, of the lone parent households.
+Reviewing the local rental rates for apartments and suites they appear to be in the range of \$900 to \$1400 per month) in the Comox Valley.
+All of the secondary suites in this development will be affordable units for the average household as well as for most, if not all, of the lone parent households.

 With respect to the affordability of the town house and apartment units, reviewing the current listings shows a range of prices from \$225,000 to \$474,000 (excluding the luxury market) with a cluster around \$400,000.
 At a three percent interest rate, it would cost about \$2,218.00 a month to service a \$400,000 mortgage.
 Therefore, it is reasonable to conclude that all of the apartment and town house units will add to the stock of affordable housing.
-With the assistance of suite rental revenue, this approach may make the single family dwellings much more affordable to the home purchasers.
+This means that 58% of the housing would be truly affordable.
+How many large developments have met this level of affordable housing in the Comox Valley?

 The staff report states that the region has not been able to provide truly affordable housing.
-The proposed development affordable housing strategy will succeed in addressing that failure and will do so without government funding.
+Our affordable housing strategy will succeed in addressing that failure and will do so without government funding.
 The benefits of the secondary suite affordable housing model are considerable:

-- 1) affordable housing is provided in an inclusionary way.
-They are included throughout a community rather than being segregated into parts of the community; - 2) Secondary Suites double normal neighbourhood densities in a largely invisible way; - 3) Secondary Suites provide income to the home owner and that income can serve to make their home purchase achievable; and - 4) Secondary suite affordable homes do not take a government bureaucracy to operate or maintain.
+1) affordable housing is provided in an inclusionary way, as part of a community rather than segregated from the community;

+- 2) Secondary Suites double normal neighbourhood densities in a largely invisible way; - 3) Secondary Suites provide income to the home owner and that income can serve to make their home purchase achievable; and - 4) Secondary suite affordable homes do not take a government bureaucracy to operate or maintain.